 - other air emissions, including sulphur dioxide, nitrogen oxides and particulate matter.

-Suncor will engage with local stakeholders to understand potential stakeholder concerns and potential mitigation measures.
-Our objective is that the final project development plan will reflect input provided by stakeholders including regulators and local Aboriginal communities and take into account all relevant environmental factors.
+Suncor will continue to engage with local stakeholders.
+Our project development plan reflects input provided by stakeholders including regulators and local Indigenous communities.

 Consistent with Suncor’s commitment to continued investment in the region, this project may also:

 - promote economic growth and business development